DmitryBoiadji/home-assistant-sun-card/README.md

 # *Notice about this repository*

 This is a fork of a fork from [Edwardtfn's attempt to save original one from AitorDB](https://github.com/edwardtfn/home-assistant-sun-card).
-I just added a Daylight feature at the top of the card and change some screenshots below.
+I just added a Daylight feature at the top of the card and changed some screenshots below.

 Edwardtfn's description will follow: